 Candidates research, discuss, and reflect on current issues in each field.
 The course presents a comprehensive survey of current theory, research, changes, and innovations.
 Topics cover areas such as inclusive schooling, diversity, and social justice.
 This course also provides candidates with fundamental skills in conducting a review of the literature in a specialized area and the use of technology.
+Formerly titled: Critical Issues in Special Education.

-GSED-501 Spec Ed in Today's Schools
+GSED-501 Spec Ed in Today's Schools (3)